 - They avoid high fuel consumption caused by incorrect tyre pressure

 - They prevent increased tyre wear, which is caused by low pressure

 - “Creeping” pressure loss is detected in time and can be corrected before any damage occurs

 When using a direct system, a sensor measures the wheel air pressure and the tyre air temperature.
 This information is transmitted via radio to a control unit in the vehicle.
-Depending on the display concept, the driver can either constantly read the actual pressure values as a clear text on the display or query this information at the push of a button or receive only a warning for low tyre pressure.
+Depending on the display concept, the driver can either constantly read the actual pressure values as a clear text on the display or query this information at the push of a button.
 These systems can detect gradual and rapid pressure losses on tyres since they monitor the pressure in a direct way.

 Indirect systems take account of the rotational speed of wheels to determine the tyre pressure or the pressure loss.
 The rotational speed is detected by ABS sensors available in vehicles or by sensors of the traction control.
 Indirect systems make use of two physical effects:

 - Rolling circumference: In the case of a pressure drop in a tyre, the outer diameter of the wheel will reduce.
 The rotational speed of this wheel will increase in relation to other wheels.

 - Frequency effect: The driving wheels show a specific vibration mode which is pressure-dependent and the system will detect a pressure loss from the change of the vibration mode.